 Spirituality is about the way a person finds meaning, hope, comfort, and inner peace.

-For many people, spirituality involves a sense of a relationship with God that gives them hope and strength.
-Also, for many people, caring for spiritual aspects of health is important for strengthening resilience.
-There are times, especially when we experience suffering or trauma, when we struggle with spiritual distress, feeling empty and detached, questioning our beliefs, and feeling angry or afraid over questions about life and death.25 These are all normal reactions, and learning how to care for our spirit in these inner struggles can increase our resilience.
+For many people, spirituality involves a close loving relationship with God that gives them hope and strength.
+Caring for our spirit is an important part of developing resilience.
+There are times, especially when we experience suffering or trauma, when we struggle with spiritual distress, feeling empty and detached, questioning our beliefs, and feeling angry or afraid over questions about life and death.
+These are all normal reactions, and learning how to care for our spirit in these inner struggles can increase our resilience.

 From a health perspective, spiritual care is when we respond to the needs of our spirit as we deal with trauma, loss, illness, or sadness.
 From a faith perspective, spiritual care typically involves seeking comfort from things that decrease stress and strengthen resilience, and make us feel full, rather than empty.
-Effective tools may include music, gratitude, nature, or perhaps mindfulness-based interventions, such as meditation, prayer or connecting with trusted friends.
-It has to do with encouraging us to be part of compassionate relationships.26 Spiritual healing is a journey, with many unexpected turns in the road.
+Effective tools may include music, gratitude, nature, or perhaps mindfulness-based interventions, such as meditation, or drawing close to God or trusted friends.
+It has to do with encouraging us to be part of compassionate relationships.
+Spiritual healing is a journey, with many unexpected turns in the road.
 We can't always change our circumstances, but healing can help us to make peace with the life we are living.
 Remember when we talked about the phases of grief and making sense of our new reality.
 There's always hope for healing.

-Here are some actions and practices that research has shown to be helpful on your journey toward spiritual health:27
+Here are some actions and practices that research has shown to be helpful on your journey toward spiritual health:

 - Ask yourself: what relationships and connections are important in your life? - Ask yourself: what relationships, activities, interests, values, or beliefs give you meaning and purpose? - Journal.
-Consider writing your thoughts, emotions, and questions in a journal. - Lament.
-Take time to pour out your complaints, questions, sadness, or anger over the injustices you see or experience.
-Write them in your journal, speak them aloud, or in prayer, or share them with a trusted person.
-Many sacred texts include lamenting, which can help us feel that we are not alone in our questioning.
+Consider writing your thoughts, emotions, and questions in a journal. - · Lament.
+Take time to pour out your

-25 Puchalski, C. M. (2012).
+- Puchalski, C. M. (2012).
 Spirituality as an essential domain of palliative care: Caring for the whole person.
-Progress in Palliative Care, 20(2), 63-65. https://doi.org/10.1179/0969926012Z.0000000028

-- 26 NHS Education for Scotland, 2009 - 27 Donovan, D.W.
+Progress in Palliative Care, 20(2), 63-65. https://doi.org/10.1179/0969926012Z.00000000028 - Davidson, R. (2021).
+Mindfulness and more: Toward a science of human flourishing.
+Psychosom Med.
+2021 Jul-Aug 01;83(6):665-668. doi: 10.1097/PSY.0000000000000960.
+PMID: 34213863; PMCID: PMC8547411. - NHS Education for Scotland, 2009 - Donovan, D.W.
 (2012).
 Assessments.
 In Roberts, S. (ed), Professional Spiritual and Pastoral Care: A Practical Clergy and Chaplain's Handbook., Woodstock, V.T.
 Skylight Paths Publishing, 42-60.